alesharik/AlesharikWebServer/AWS.md

 include 'modules/a.module'
 use 'modules/helper.js' language 'javascript' context 'global' endpoint end { //Endpoint definition, space REQUIRED
-    api { //The api config
+    api { //The api config(just object)
         //Blablabla
     }
     daemons {//Create daemons
-        use a.daemon as daemon1 { //Create real daemon with name daemon1 from a.daemon config
+        use a.daemon as daemon1 { //Create real daemon with name daemon1 from a.daemon config, new line REQUIRED, props separated by new line
             name: "a",//Override properties
-            hooks { //Setup hooks
-                use a.hook1
+            hooks { //Setup smth(hooks for example), only one use per line, no more or less(but you can use whitespace lines).
+NO semicolon here use hook on start //Can use only use-defined objects use hook on end //'hook' is the referent, 'on end' is the argument }
         }
-        }
         use a.test-daemon as daemon2
+        use null as daemon3 { //Create daemon with no parent config
+            name: "q"
         }
+    }
     hooks { //Create some hooks
         use a.hook2 as hook
     }
-    script { //Main script
-        pre-init {
-            fire hook //Fire the hook
+    script { //Main script, new line REQUIRED pre-init { //Define script section, all inner elements must be not in the same line as the '{' fire hook //Fire the hook
             start module1 //Start the module
             execute <javascript> console.log("a"); </javascript> //Execute some code